jchatel/quickmail-next-docs/email-accounts/handling-replies-with-opportunities.md

 - Complete tasks

-- Complete call tasks and make calls directly via third-party phone dialers (like Aircall)
+- Complete call tasks and make calls via third-party phone dialers such as Aircall

 - Edit and send drafts for manual emails

 - Send attachments

-## Types of Opportunities
+## What Are the Types of Opportunities?

-- Email replies (Envelope icon)
+- Email replies (envelope icon)

-- Linkedin replies (LinkedIn icon in lead's thumbnail)
+- LinkedIn replies (LinkedIn icon in the lead's thumbnail)

-- Accepted Linkedin connection requests
+- Accepted LinkedIn connection requests

-- Tasks (Clipboard icon)
+- Tasks (clipboard icon)

-- Call tasks (Phone icon)
+- Call tasks (phone icon)

-- Drafts (Leaf icon)
+- Drafts (leaf icon)

-- Sent emails (Paperplane icon)
+- Sent emails (paper plane icon)

 ![screenshot](../images/000_file-BCWQRQXyJ6.png)

 ## Where Can I Find Opportunities?

-You can find Opportunities either on the Opportunities page** or in a lead’s **Quickview**.
-Note that it will only appear in the lead’s Quickview if there’s an opportunity associated with that lead.
+Opportunities can be found on the **Opportunities** page or in a lead's quick view.
+Note that Opportunities will only appear in the quick view if there is an opportunity associated with that lead.

 ![screenshot](../images/001_file-pXJTV3iy5f.png)

-## Responding to Replies
+## Responding to a Lead's Reply

-All the replies that are in bold text mean are active Inbox items that need to be addressed.
-Simply opening the reply will not unbold it.
+Replies displayed in bold are active items that need to be addressed.
+Opening a reply will not remove the bold formatting on its own.

-To respond to the lead's reply, click the message in the Opportunities list, then select "Reply."
+To respond, click the message in the Opportunities list → click **Reply**.

-Once you've sent your reply, the opportunity will automatically be marked as pending and will no longer appear in bold.
+Once you send your reply, the opportunity will automatically be marked as pending and will no longer appear in bold.

-**Tip:** If you're having a hard time composing a reply, or following a long email thread with the lead, Drafting Replies with AI might help.
+**Tip:** If you are having difficulty composing a reply or following a long email thread, Drafting Replies with AI may help.

 ![screenshot](../images/002_file-qPbEMyh91h.png)

-FYI: If you send a reply via LinkedIn, it will not send immediately.
-Instead, it will wait for 35 seconds before it sends.
-That's normal.

-This is done by design to handle temporary LinkedIn errors and prevent you from retrying manually.
+**Note:** Replies sent via LinkedIn are not sent immediately.
+There is a 35-second delay before the message is sent.
+This is by design to handle temporary LinkedIn errors and prevent duplicate sends.

-## Selecting an email account to send from
+## Selecting an Email Account to Send From

-To select which channel to send, select one of the options in the "From:" field.
+To select which account to send from, choose one of the options in the **From** field.

 ![screenshot](../images/003_file-KcOPVLG7Od.png)

-Tip: When an inbox gets deleted, the leads replies from that inbox won't get deleted.
-You can still reply to the lead using a different inbox
+**Tip:** When an inbox is deleted, the lead replies from that inbox are not deleted.
+You can still reply to the lead using a different inbox.

-## Marking Replies as Pending (Mark as read)
+## Marking Replies as Pending

-Once you’ve responded to an opportunity, it will automatically be marked as pending and will no longer appear in bold.
+Once you respond to an opportunity, it is automatically marked as pending and will no longer appear in bold.

-If you want to mark a conversation as read without replying, simply set it to pending.
+To mark a conversation as pending without replying, open the reply in Opportunities → click the **Active** button → set to **Pending**.

-This action moves the conversation to the bottom of the list and removes the bold text from the subject, making replies easier to differentiate.
+This moves the conversation to the bottom of the list and removes the bold formatting, making it easier to differentiate active from pending replies.

-To do this, open a reply in Opportunities → Click the "Active" button → Set to Pending

 ![screenshot](../images/004_file-2ePKZLAjCB.png)

 ## Marking Replies as Won or Lost

-Each reply can be marked as Won or Lost, to easily identify and close potential replies.
+Replies can be marked as Won or Lost to help identify and close potential deals.

-**Note:** Marking a reply as won or lost will automatically archive it.
-If you'd like to see archived opportunities, simply use filters.
+**Note:** Marking a reply as Won or Lost will automatically archive it.
+To view archived opportunities, use the filters.

-To mark a reply as lost or won, open a reply in Opportunities → Click the "Status" button → Select Won or Lost
+To mark a reply as Won or Lost, open the reply in Opportunities → click the **Status** button → select **Won** or **Lost**.

 ![screenshot](../images/005_file-p932KfXRPA.png)

-## Snoozing/Unsnoozing Conversations
+## Snoozing and Unsnoozing Conversations

-If a reply doesn’t need your attention yet, you can snooze it so that you can focus on more urgent conversations that need to be replied to immediately.
+If a reply does not need immediate attention, you can snooze it to focus on more urgent conversations.

-**Note:** Snoozed replies will not show on your list until the snooze ends or until the prospect sends another reply.
-If you'd like to see snoozed opportunities, simply use filters.
+**Note:** Snoozed replies will not appear in your list until the snooze ends or the lead sends another reply.
+To view snoozed opportunities, use the filters.

-To snooze or unsnooze an opportunity, go to the opportunity list and select an opportunity → Snooze/Unsnooze button
+To snooze or unsnooze an opportunity, select the opportunity from the list → click the **Snooze** or **Unsnooze** button.

 ![screenshot](../images/006_file-5JRnUaTJ88.png)

-## Viewing or Downloading Original Email (EML)
+## Viewing or Downloading the Original Email (EML)

-By default, the Opportunities page shows a readable version of the email, including the full subject and the message content.
-However, you can also view the original email in its entirety for additional details, such as the email’s source, attachments, and any other relevant information not displayed in the preview.
+The Opportunities page displays a readable version of each email, including the subject and message content.
+You can also view or download the original email for additional details such as the email source, attachments, and other information not shown in the preview.

-To do that, go to the opportunity → menu (vertical ellipsis) → Download or Show original
+To do this, go to the opportunity → click the menu icon (vertical ellipsis) → select **Download** or **Show Original**.

 ![screenshot](../images/007_file-W7IYVG5auF.png)

 ## Categorizing Replies

 Categorizing replies generates stats for positive and negative replies in the analytics.
-If you are on the Expert Plan, replies will be categorized automatically.
+If you are on the Expert plan, replies will be categorized automatically.

 ![screenshot](../images/008_file-XipR5BFPIc.png)

-If you'd like to manually categorize replies, go to the opportunity → menu (vertical ellipsis) → change reply type → select reply category
+To manually categorize a reply, go to the opportunity → click the menu icon (vertical ellipsis) → **Change Reply Type** → select a reply category.

-**Note:** It's not yet possible to personalize the reply categories available to choose from
+**Note:** It is not yet possible to customize the available reply categories.

 ![screenshot](../images/009_file-G3xuciEB9i.png)

-**Tip:** If you'd like to learn more about AI Reply Categorization, check out this guide:Categorizing Replies with AI
+**Tip:** To learn more about AI Reply Categorization, check out this guide: Categorizing Replies with AI.

 ## Attaching Files

-You can attach files to opportunities if you'd like to send files to a lead.
-To do this, simply click on the "Attach File" button
+To attach a file to an opportunity, click the **Attach File** button in the reply editor.

 ![screenshot](../images/010_file-rXTuhG32m6.png)

 ## Completing a Task

-Tasks are automatically generated when a lead goes into a task step.
-To complete tasks in opportunities, open the opportunity with a clipboard icon → click "Mark as complete"
+Tasks are automatically generated when a lead reaches a task step.
+To complete a task, open the opportunity with the clipboard icon → click **Mark as Complete**.

 ![screenshot](../images/011_file-BSbbZtU7UO.png)

 ## Completing a Call Task

-Call tasks are automatically generated when a lead goes into a call step.
-To complete tasks in opportunities, open the opportunity with a phone icon → click "Mark as complete"
+Call tasks are automatically generated when a lead reaches a call step.
+To complete a call task, open the opportunity with the phone icon → click **Mark as Complete**.

 **Tip:** You can make calls from QuickMail as long as you have a phone dialer app installed on your computer.
-Moreover, the lead must have a phone number attached to its info.

-Check out this guide for more info: Call Steps
+The lead must also have a phone number saved to their profile.
+For more information, check out this guide: Call Steps.

 ![screenshot](../images/012_file-Ox2zbF9XP0.png)

 ## Completing a Draft

-If you set an email step to be manually sent, a draft will be generated.
-From the opportunities, you can view, edit, and send the draft.
+If an email step is set to be sent manually, a draft will be generated.
+From Opportunities, you can view, edit, and send the draft.

-To complete drafts in opportunities, open the opportunity with a lead icon → click "Mark as complete"
+To complete a draft, open the opportunity with the leaf icon → click **Mark as Complete**.

 ![screenshot](../images/013_file-WOeX2VdVjJ.png)

 ## Filtering Opportunities

-Opportunities can be filtered for ease of access to specific types or replies.
-Many different criteria can be used to filter replies such as:
+Opportunities can be filtered to quickly find specific replies.
+Available filter criteria include:

 - State (All, Active, Pending, Archived)